Frequently Asked QuestionsWhat you need to know about Auckland ICT Graduate School

 The full-time PGCertInfoTech programme is quite intensive and fast-moving.
 If you’re completely new to programming, you might want to consider the part-time programme as it offers more time to grasp key concepts.
 That said, the PGCertInfoTech doesn’t assume prior knowledge – but it does require a committed approach.
-Since the part-time delivery is evening-based, it’s suited to students who wish to keep their day jobs while they study.
+Since the part-time delivery is online with evening-based tutorials, it’s suited to students who wish to keep their day jobs while they study.

 I’m looking ahead and expecting to take the Postgraduate Certificate in Information Technology next year.
 Is there anything I can do to prepare?

 Getting a little experience in programming would be very useful.
 You could self-study a basic programming course in a language like Python or Java.
 There are lots of resources on-line for this.
 If you are studying at Auckland, you could consider taking the introductory programming course COMPSCI 101.

 Yes, qualifications will be awarded jointly by the University of Auckland and the University of Waikato.